-Unfortunately, most social media groups hyper-focus on only a few problems and narrow solutions.
+Unfortunately, many social media groups focus on only a few problems and narrow solutions.

 Bouncing around from group to group, looking for “the fix” is very much the norm.
 Wild careening from one approach to the next is many folks’ experience.

 This is logical — health seems complicated, and putting all the pieces together can be a challenge.
-Most hyper-narrow paradigms do not put all the pieces together.
+Narrow paradigms do not put all the pieces together.

 Maybe there is an easy fix.

 Maybe there’s one pill, or natural compound, or drug — or even a single diet — that fixes everything in the body and mind.

 On the other hand, what evidence is showing is that recovery of our health usually requires a larger shift in the way we live.
 A way that nourishes each aspect of our biology and mind, while limiting legitimate threats.

 Perhaps we need to build ourselves up, restore the metabolism and gut health, reduce toxic load and exposure, boost our immunity, and find our peace.

 Maybe it all — everything — matters.

 You might need the help of doctors and specialists.
 You might not.
 In either situation, finding what you can do yourself is the key to maximizing recovery.